dzsobacsi/phonebook-backend/README.md

 # phonebook-backend
-This is the backend of the fullstackopen phonebook app
+This is part 3 of the [fullstackopen](https://fullstackopen.com/en/part3) course and it serves as the backend of the [phonebook app in part 2](https://github.com/dzsobacsi/fullstackopen/tree/master/part2/phonebook)